ckormanyos/real-time-cpp/examples/chapter06_01/readme.md

 The benchmark port pin `portd.3` is toggled high prior to the CRC calculation and low following the calculation.
-This provides a measurrable time pulse for digital time capture on the oscilloscpoe.
+This provides a time pulse that can easily be measured on the oscilloscpoe.
+For the 8-bit target, expect a CRC runtime of approximately 300 microseconds.

 The benchmark port definition can be located in the file `mcal/avr/mcal_benchmark.h`, and is similar to the code snippet below.